azemoning/pgbackup-azcopy/README.md

 ## Usage

-Make sure to define environment variables below to use the script:
+Make sure to set environment variables below to use the script:

 ```bash
 export PGPASSWORD=""